 For all components of the other comprehensive income, ‘Other reclassifications’ shall include transfers other than the reclassifications from the other comprehensive income to the profit or loss or to the initial carrying amount of hedged items in the case of cash flow hedges.

-Under IFRS ‘Income tax relating to items that will not be reclassified’ and ‘Income tax relating to items that may be reclassified to profit or (-) loss’ (IAS 1.91 (b), IG6) shall be reported as separate line items.
+Under IFRS ‘Income tax relating to items that will not be reclassified’ and ‘Income tax relating to items that may be reclassified to profit or (-) loss’ ( IFRS 18.94(b), IG6) shall be reported as separate line items.

 Breakdown of financial assets by instrument and by counterparty sector (4)